agilantony/Redhat-test/README.md

 ### Step 8: Take a printout of the receipt (Optional).

-### Step 9: To make another transaction, repeat Steps 1 to 8, else, proceed to Step 10.
+### Step 9: Once you've completed your transaction, press the cross or cancel button before you leave the machine room.

-### Step 10: Once you've completed your transaction, press the cross or cancel button before you leave the machine room.
+### Step 10: To make another transaction, repeat Steps 1 to 9.